rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 #### Quarantine

-This action is used to quarantine an agent.
+This action is used to quarantine an agent

 ##### Input